Changchun Rail Transit: Line 4

 Line 4 is another light rail line.
-Unlike line 3, it has complete grade separation, but still uses low-floor light rail vehicles, similar to the Seville Metro in Spain.
-It runs north south mostly on elevated viaducts with an underground section in the north.
+Unlike line 3, it has complete grade separation, but still uses the same low-floor light rail vehicles as line 3, similar to the Seville Metro in Spain.
+It runs in a north-south direction, close to the Yitong river, making up the east half of light rail loop.
+The line runs mostly on elevated viaducts with an underground section in the north.

 Line 4's color is purple.